-The Annual Report summarizes the off-site levy rates updated for the 2021 construction season, and subsequent bylaw schedule amendments to reflect the change in rates due to the current market conditions.
-Additionally, the required growth projects have been updated to provide essential services for development and growth with their respective area allocations for each of the infrastructure categories (water, sanitary, storm and transportation).
+The annual report summarizes the off-site levy rates and subsequent bylaw schedule updates to reflect the 2024 construction season.
+The changes consider current market conditions, and projects that are required for growth and impact allocations for each infrastructure category (water, sanitary, storm and transportation).